Analyzing Weatherford International (WFRD) & Its Competitors

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for Weatherford International and its competitors, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Weatherford International and its rivals, as reported by MarketBeat.com.

 |Sell Ratings